 - Round the 44% down to 40% for the final combined rating

 So, the VA looks at how each disability affects the non-disabled part of the veteran.
-A veteran that does not have a rated disability (or a disability rated at 0%) would be considered 100% non-disabled.
+A veteran that does not have a rated disability from military service (or a disability rated at 0%) would be considered 100% non-disabled.
 The veteran in the above example would be 40% disabled and 60% non-disabled in terms of VA math.

-The process of VA math always considers the highest rating first, and then moves through the remaining disability ratings in order of greatest to least for VA benefits.
+The process of VA math always considers the highest rating for va disability claims first, and then moves through the remaining disability ratings in order of greatest to least for VA benefits.
 Also, the VA only considers percentages in increments of 10.
 This is why in the above example, the 44% was rounded down to 40%.
 Let’s look at another scenario:

 - Consider vets with a 60% rating, a 40% rating, and a 20% rating.